 For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ."
 2 Cor 4 vs 6

-The Christadelphian memorial service is held in our hall at 38 Ridley Street Charlestown and commences at 11 am each Sunday.
+The Christadelphian memorial service is held in our hall on Sundays at 38 Ridley Street Charlestown and usually commences at 11 am (10 am December and January).
+The service is also available online.

 MID-WEEK BIBLE CLASSES

-Charlestown Young People is a group of Novocastrians aged 13-30.
-We're brought together by our common life goals and beliefs and meet twice every month for activities, discussions and studies.
+Charlestown Young People is a small but vibrant group of teenagers from around Newcastle and Lake Macquarie aged 13-16.
+We're brought together by our common life goals and beliefs and meet once a month for activities, discussions and studies and an annual camp.
 The main purpose of our time together is to get to know each other, learn about God and His son Jesus, and support each other in growth and through life.

 CHARLESTOWN COMMUNITY PLAYGROUP

 Playgroup for pre-school aged children.
 Held 10 am to 12 noon every second Tuesday morning (excluding School Holidays) at Charlestown Christadelphian Hall.
 Cost is $3 per family.
-Programs and further information are available from Leah on 0423 612 366 or Bec on 0425 826 789.
+Programs and further information are available, please request a copy via email to email@example.com.